HussOufkir/myTerraform-Sandbox/README.md

-terraform validate # to validate the syntax (doesnt if the code is correct or not) terraform plan # to prepapre the configuration by showing the changes terraform refresh # to update the state to match remote systems
+terraform validate # to validate the syntax (doesnt if the code is correct or not) terraform plan # to prepapre the configuration by showing the changes terraform refresh # to update the state to match remote systems terraform state list # to see a list of ressources actually managed by Terraform
 ```
 ### Apply
 ```